Donald Trump Blasted As ‘Transparently Racist’ After He Repeats ‘Fox And Friends’ Line On Immigrant Invasion

 With Donald Trump boiling the poll down to a simple message about building a wall to keep out all immigrants, many people took to Twitter to push back.
 Vox journalist Aaron Rupar said that Trump’s tweet was “transparently racist” and noted how the president echoed the exact argument from Fox and Friends nearly verbatim.

-Donald Trump has frequently been accused of using his favorite Fox News shows for policy ideas, with the morning show Fox and Friends one of his favorites.
+Donald Trump has frequently been accused of using his favorite Fox News shows for policy ideas, with the morning show Fox and Friends being one of his favorites.
 Trump frequently tweets about segments he had just seen on the show, even going against his own administration’s policies at the network’s lead.
 Last year, Trump repeated a Fox News segment blasting plans to renew the FISA Act, which was officially supported by his administration.
 White House officials scrambled to release a statement to worried Republicans saying that they were actually still in support of the surveillance act’s renewal.